ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Chronomancer/Chronomancer Psycasts.md

 	- [[Chronological Rewind]] (65, 20)
 	- [[Extended Moment]] (35, 15)
 ## Miscasts
-- Level 1 Miscast - .
+- Level 1 Miscast - Setting Goals
 	- You cast [[Time Attack]] targeting yourself, the goal is determined by the result of a 1d6 roll.
 		- 1 & 2 Correspond to Damage.
 		- 3 & 4 Correspond to Movement.